Differentially Private Algorithms for Graphs Under Continual Observation: Introduction

 {\bf Non-local problems.} For non-local problems we present an algorithm that, by allowing a small multiplicative error, can obtain differentially private partially dynamic algorithms for a broad class of problems that includes the aforementioned problems. \Cref{tbl:monotone-results} lists our results for some common graph problems.
 The algorithm achieves the following performance.

-\begin{theorem}[see \cref{thm:technical-monotone}] Let $\eps, \beta, \delta, r > 0$ and let $f$ be a function with range $[1,r]$ that is monotone on all input sequences and has sensitivity $\rho$.
+\begin{theorem}[see \cref{thm:technical-monotone}] Let $\eps, \beta, \delta, r > 0$ and let $f$ be a function with range $[1,r]$ that is monotone on all input sequences and has static global sensitivity\footnote{Defined formally in~\cref{subsec:defs}.} $\rho$, where $r$ and $\rho$ are publicly known parameters.
 There exists an $\eps$-differentially private dynamic algorithm with multiplicative error $(1+\beta)$, additive error $O(\rho \log(r) \log(T) / \log(1+\delta))$ and failure probability $\delta$ that computes $f$. \end{theorem} Note that for partially dynamic graph algorithms it holds that $T = O(n^2)$.
-Thus for local problems the bounds presented in~\Cref{tbl:sensitivity-results} are superior to the bounds in~\Cref{tbl:monotone-results}.

 {\bf Lower bounds.} We complement these upper bounds by also giving some lower bounds on the additive error of any differentially private dynamic graph algorithm.
-For the problems in~\Cref{tbl:sensitivity-results} we show lower bounds of $\Omega(W \log T)$, resp.~$\Omega(\log T)$.
+For the problems in~\Cref{tbl:sensitivity-results} we show lower bounds of $\Omega(W \log T)$, resp.~$\Omega(\log T)$, where $W$ is assumed to be a publically known maximum allowed edge weight.
 Note that these lower bounds apply to the partially dynamic as well as to the fully dynamic setting.

 The above notion of differential privacy is also known as \emph{event-level} differential privacy, where two graph sequences differ in at most one ``event'', i.e., one update operation.
 A more challenging notion is \emph{user-level} differential privacy.
 Two graph sequences are edge-adjacent \emph{on user-level} if they differ in \emph{any} number of updates for a single edge (as opposed to \emph{one} update for a single edge in the case of the former \emph{event-level} adjacency).
 Note that requiring user-level edge-differential privacy is a more stringent requirement on the algorithm than event-level edge-differential privacy.\footnote{Node-adjacency on user-level is defined accordingly but not studied in this paper.} We show strong lower bounds for edge-differentially private algorithms on user-level for a broad class of dynamic graph problems.